 Knox & Christie @ IMS!

-These images appeared in the August 11, 1909 Indianapolis Star as the anticipation built over the first automobile races at the new Indianapolis Motor Speedway that were scheduled to start August 19.
+These images appeared in the August 11, 1909, Indianapolis Star, as anticipation built for the first automobile races at the new Indianapolis Motor Speedway, which were scheduled to start on August 19.

-The caption accompanying the article reads as follows:
+The caption accompanying the photo reads as follows:

 AttachmentSize